billyjbryant/PokeAlarmWiki/Getting-Started-Guide.md

 ## Goals

 This guide will walk you through setting up and customizing PokeAlarm to fit your needs.
 Specifically, we will go through setting up a PA server to do the following:

 1. Use Discord
-2. Alert when Bulbasaur, Squirtle, and Charmander are found.
+2. Alert when Charmander family monsters are found.
-3. Alert when a Dratini is found with 95% IV's or higher
+3. Customize alerts for the other two starters based on IVs
-4. Alert when an Instinct Gym falls (since that is clearly the superior team)
+4. Alert when an Instinct Gym falls (clearly the superior team)
 5. Alert when a Raid appears for Legendary Birds
-6. Customize the Pokemon and Raid Alerts
+6. Customize the Monster and Raid Alerts text with DTS
-6. Send different alerts to different channels

 ## Setting up an Alarm